JCPTrevillian/JCPTrevillian/README.md

 I'm ready to take on new challenges and excel in this dynamic field.
 \
 \
-Tech is my ❤️  (along with my rescue dog Max) 🐕
+Tech is my ❤️  (along with my rescue 🐕 Max)
 <details>
   <summary><h4>My Life Changing Journey into Tech  (if you love a great background story!)</h4></summary>
   I was a State of California Registered Dental Assistant who worked my way up through every role in the dental office to General Manager.